-The hydrologic conditions during spring 2013 consisted of below average snow accumulation with late season storms increasing snowpack and shifting runoff later in the season.
-Yampa River spring peak flows were below average.
-Considering the ROD Flow Recommendations for both the Upper Green and Yampa River conditions resulted in a designation of moderately dry.
-Releases from Flaming Gorge Dam remained at an average daily release of 829 cfs through May 29, 2013, when releases were increased to meet the LTSP request.
-After releases for the LTSP concluded, releases were decreased to base flow releases of 1,100 cfs.
-Flows at Jensen met or exceeded 8,300 cfs for a total of 25 days, 18 of those days occurred during larval drift, meeting both the ROD Flow Recommendations and LTSP moderately dry targets in Reach 2 of between 7 and 14 days at or above 8,300 cfs.
+The hydrologic conditions during spring 2014 consisted of above average snow accumulation with late season storms increasing snowpack and shifting runoff to later in the season.
+Yampa River spring peak flows were above average.
+The ROD hydrologic classification for the Upper Green was average.
+Yampa River conditions began in the moderately wet category and decreased to average.
+Releases from Flaming Gorge Dam remained at an average daily release of 830 cfs through May 29, 2014, when releases were increased to meet the LTSP request.
+After releases for the LTSP concluded, releases were decreased to base flow releases of 1,675 cfs.
+Flows at Jensen met or exceeded targets in Reach 2 for the ROD Flow Recommendation of one-day peak duration at 18,600 cfs and the LTSP average (above median) target of 18,600 cfs for a total of four days, all of which occurred during larval drift.

-Consistent with the ROD, considering information provided to the FGTWG, the dry hydrologic conditions and in response to the request of the Service, Reclamation operated Flaming Gorge Dam at 40 percent above Reach 1 minimum base flows in the Green River during the summer of 2013.
-The ROD base flow period hydrologic classification was dry as of August 2013.
+Consistent with the ROD, considering information provided to the FGTWG, average hydrologic conditions and in response to the request of the Service, Reclamation operated Flaming Gorge Dam to produce flows at 40 percent above Reach 2 average daily base flows in the Green River during the summer of 2014.
+The ROD base flow period hydrologic classification was average as of August 2014.
+Daily base flows fluctuated during the summer to meet 2,400 cfs on the Green River at Jensen, Utah, through September 30, 2014.

-During water year 2014, Flaming Gorge Dam will continue to be operated in accordance with the ROD.
-Under the most probable inflow scenario, winter base flow releases are projected to be in the dry classification range between 800 cfs and 1,000 cfs.
-Daily base flows will likely remain at 800 cfs in an attempt to meet the average-year reservoir upper level elevation target of 6,027.00 feet by May 1, 2014.
-A spring peak release is projected to occur sometime in May 2014, and will be timed to coincide with either the peak flows of the Yampa River or emergence of razorback larvae.
+During water year 2015, Flaming Gorge Dam will continue to be operated in accordance with the ROD.
+Under the most probable inflow scenario, winter base flow releases are projected to be in the average classification range between 800 cfs and 2,200 cfs.
+Daily base flows will likely fluctuate during the winter in response to hydropower needs during December through February and meet the average-year reservoir upper level drawdown elevation target of 6,027.00 feet by May 1, 2015.
+A spring peak release is projected to occur sometime in May or June 2015, and will be timed to coincide with either the peak flows of the Yampa River or emergence of razorback sucker larvae.
 Reclamation is considering long-term implementation strategies for the Recovery Program LTSP.

 The Recovery Program, in coordination with Reclamation, the Service, and Western, will continue conducting studies associated with floodplain inundation.
-Such studies may result in alternatives for meeting flow and temperature recommendations at lower peak flow levels where feasible.
+Such studies may result in alternatives for meeting flow and temperature recommendations at lower peak flow levels where feasible.18 c.

-c.
 Blue Mesa, Morrow Point, and Crystal Reservoirs (Aspinall Unit)

-At the beginning of water year 2013 (October 1, 2012) the elevation of Blue Mesa was 7,454.82 feet, and the storage content was 0.340 maf, which was 41 percent of capacity.
+Blue Mesa Reservoir experienced an overall increase in storage in water year 2014.
+At the beginning of water year 2014 (October 1, 2013), the elevation of Blue Mesa was 7,456.24 feet and the storage content was 0.348, which was 42 percent of capacity.

-Below average snowpack conditions prevailed in the Gunnison River Basin during water year 2013.
-Snow measurement sites in the basin reported below average seasonal snow water equivalent levels throughout the winter and into the spring of 2013.
-On April 1, 2013, the snow water equivalent for the Gunnison River Basin was 71 percent of average.
+Above average snowpack conditions prevailed in the Gunnison River Basin during water year 2014.
+Snow measurement sites in the basin reported above average seasonal snow water equivalent levels throughout the winter and into the spring of 2014.
+On April 1, 2014, the snow water equivalent for the Gunnison River Basin was 107 percent of average.